mjeng/ror-fa18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+This is because of the simple_form_for gem.
+The form expects a `flash` hash with symbol `:error`, and when it finds one, it displays it in the form.
+As far as retrieving the error itself, we passed in `@pokemon` to the form initially, which it then passes out as a parameter, so we can retrieve any sort of error the form receives.

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app